Republican lawmaker threatens to subpoena Minnesota Department of Health over COVID-19 nursing home data

 In March, the Health Department initially refused to identify any of the facilities with confirmed cases of COVID-19, citing concerns that releasing the names would violate state privacy laws by potentially exposing the identities of those infected with the virus.
 Amid public pressure, however, the agency began posting the facility names with COVID-19 cases on its public website.
 Still, disclosure was minimal: The agency has not identified the number of cases or deaths in each facility.

-As a result, residents and their families had to rely on individual providers to release such information and disclosure has been inconsistent.
+As a result, residents and their families had to rely on individual providers to release such information, and disclosure has been inconsistent.
 Some facilities post weekly updates on COVID-19 cases and deaths on their websites or in letters to families, while others provide no information.
-Last month, for instance, St. Therese of New Hope told families that 57 of its residents had died of COVID-19, and a total of 147 had contracted the virus.
+Last month, for instance, St. Therese of New Hope told families that 57 of its residents had died of COVID-19, and nearly 150 had contracted the virus.
 Another large nursing home, North Ridge Health and Rehab, has disclosed more than 40 deaths.

 Even when disclosure is mandated, providers have been reluctant to disclose COVID-19 data.
 In early May, a new federal rule took effect requiring nursing homes to report deaths to the Centers for Disease Control and Prevention.
-As of this week, however, only two-thirds of Minnesota’s nursing homes has reported this information as required and may be subject to enforcement actions.
+As of Monday, however, only two-thirds of Minnesota’s nursing homes had reported this information as required, and those that have not may be subject to enforcement actions.

 In a letter to Malcolm, Housley sought answers to a dozen questions related to the scope of coronavirus outbreaks in long-term care facilities.
 These include numbers of confirmed cases and deaths from COVID-19 per facility; a breakdown of cases and deaths by facility type, including nursing homes and assisted-living facilities; and numbers of COVID-19 patients who have been discharged from hospitals to long-term care facilities, and the locations of these facilities.
 She also requested a timeline from the agency for COVID-19 testing of all long-term care residents and staff.